aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document-properties/get-protection-properties/_index.md

 weight: 50
 ---
 ## **Introduction**

-The Aspose.Slides allow you to check if the presentation is password protected.
-The method can be invoked with or without a password parametr.
+Aspose.Slides Cloud allows you to check whether a presentation is password protected.
+The method can be invoked with or without a password parameter.
 If the password is not provided some properties in the response are unavaliable.

 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|
 | :- | :- | :- | :- |